Sevu Reece: International career

+Personal life

 In the early hours of July 1, 2018, a heavily intoxicated Reece got into an argument with his partner of two years in the Hamilton central business district.
 Reece yelled at his partner to "shut up, in much more colourful language than that", according to the court statement, and chased her down the street, dragging her to the ground.
 She suffered bruising to the side of her face and waist and bleeding to her knee.

 He was subsequently granted a discharge without conviction in order for him to take up a contract in Ireland, by Judge Denise Clark in the Hamilton District Court.
 Judge Clark accepted that the victim had forgiven Reece, that the couple were undergoing counselling, Reece had admitted a problem with alcohol and had been sober for three months.

 Reece expressed remorse and apologised at a restorative justice meeting.
 Judge Denise Clark imposed a NZ$750 fine when a letter from Connacht, confirming the contract offer would be withdrawn if he was convicted, was read in court.

-Many Pro-Law enforcement patriots protested in the streets of Christchurch after news broke that he would sign with the Crusaders.